 National Student Loan Data System (NSLDS) Any student and/or parent who receives a Federal Loan while attending Platt College, Platt College is required to submit all loan information to the National Student Loan Data System (NSLDS) and will be accessible by guaranty agencies, lenders and schools determined to be authorized users of the data system.
-More information can be found at www.nslds.ed.gov
+More information can be found at www.nslds.ed.gov your interest rate.

-Private or Alternative Loans are available to undergraduate students who are credit worthy.
-Students and parents should avail themselves of any Federal loans that they might be eligible to receive before considering a private or alternative loan.
-The approved amounts of these loans are based on the applicant's credit.
-You have the option to add a credit worthy cosigner to lower your interest rate.
 These loans typically go into repayment while you are in school.
 The interest rate and repayment plan are agreed upon between you and the lender.
 This information is not shared with the school.
 The borrower and/or co-borrower will receive the Truth and Lending Act disclosures before accepting any private loan.
 Platt College has a list of lenders for Private and Alternative loans.
 To qualify for the loan/s, the student must qualify with the lender based on the student's credit rating.
 These loans require Platt College to certify the student's cost of attendance.
 Platt College will complete the self-certification form on the lender's website (if approved by the lender) with the amount of the loans not to exceed Platt College's cost of attendance.